confluentinc/cmf-sdk-go/v1/docs/DefaultApi.md

 ## DeleteApplication

-> DeleteApplication(ctx, name, appName)
+> DeleteApplication(ctx, envName, appName)

-Deletes an Application
+Deletes an Application of the given name in the given Environment.

 ### Required Parameters